-The Oxford Street Christmas lights usually switch on in early November, making them the first Christmas lights turned on in London.
-This year, they are among the last of the lights due to an entire new display.
+The Oxford Street Christmas lights usually switch on in early November, making them the first Christmas lights in London to turn on.

-The new Oxford Street Christmas lights turn on the evening of November 22, 2021.
+The Oxford Street Christmas lights switch on the evening of November 2, 2023.
 The event is usually huge, drawing a million people to the area.
 In addition to switching the lights on, there is often entertainment and shopping deals on the popular shopping street.
-For more information about the event, click here.
-(The big event is cancelled for 2021, but the lights are up and on!)

 Each year, the theme changes slightly, but this year there is a whole new display.
 Gone are the large balls of lights looking like large snowballs strung across the street and the 27 LED light curtains of 2019 and 2020.

-For 2021, the street is covered in strings of lights with stars on them, making a starry night sky above the famous street.
-The photos of it are stunning and much better than the LED light curtains from the last two years.
+For 2022 and 2023, the street is covered in strings of lights with stars on them, making a starry night sky above the famous street.
+With 5,000 illuminated stars, this display makes for a magical London Christmas lights display.

 The biggest display is likely to still be at the intersection of Oxford Street and Regent Street where you can enjoy the intersection of the two best streets for Christmas lights in London.